Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-05-radon-transform.md

 My colleague <a href="http://dsrim.github.io">Donsub Rim</a> has recently written a beautiful
 <a href="http://arxiv.org/pdf/1705.03609.pdf">paper</a> about dimensional splitting for hyperbolic PDEs using the intertwining property of the Radon transform.
-In this post, I review the Radon transform and explain briefly his idea.
+In this post, I review the Radon transform and explain briefly the main idea of his paper.

 Let $$f(\mathbf{x})=f(x,y)$$ be a real-valued function in $$\mathbb{R}^2$$.
 The <i>Radon transform</i> of $$f$$, $$\mathcal{R}f$$, is a function defined on the space of straight lines in $$\mathbb{R}^2$$ by the line integral along each such line.